0xTenma/0xTenma/README.md

 # About Tenma
-My name is Tenma, and I am an independent smart contract security researcher.
+My name is Tenma, and I am an independent smart contract security researcher and smart contract developer.
+I've expert level of foundry, solidity coding experience.
+Before working on web3, I had trained and tested deep leraning algorithms in Python.
+Now I focus more on ZK Proof, Lattice Cyptography, Formal Verification as my side research hobby.
+DM for free audits!

 - Currently, I am actively engaged in audit contests on platforms such as sherlock, hats finance, code4rena and trying my best to find every vulnerability possible.